 Campaign Brief recognises and showcases the great work that is being produced in the region with The Work 2022 Contenders…

-The deadline for Campaign Brief’s The Work 2022 is Monday May 2.
+The entry deadline for Campaign Brief’s The Work 2022 has now closed.
 Entries are FREE with only an acceptance fee charged for those that make the cut.
-See full details and enter here… If your agency has entered The Work and would like to showcase your best work in our Contenders series email firstname.lastname@example.org.